-- Obtain the notional transfer value of Mr T's previous pension plans as at the date of this final decision. - Obtain the actual transfer value of Mr T's SIPP, including any outstanding charges as at the date of this final decision. - Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) and take responsibility for any mortgage linked to the SIPP. - Pay an amount into Mr T's SIPP so as to increase the transfer value to equal the notional value established.
+- Obtain the notional transfer value of Mr J's previous pension plans as at the date of this final decision. - Obtain the actual transfer value of Mr J's SIPP, including any outstanding charges as at the date of this final decision. - Pay a commercial value to buy any illiquid investments (or treat them as having a zero value) and take responsibility for any liability linked to the SIPP. - Pay an amount into Mr J's SIPP so as to increase the transfer value to equal the notional value established.
 This payment should take account of any available tax relief and the effect of charges.
-Options may need to add interest to this payment if it is not made within 28 days of Mr T's acceptance of this final decision. - If the SIPP needs to be kept open only because of the illiquid investments and is used only or substantially to hold those assets, then any future SIPP fees should be waived until the SIPP can be closed. - If Mr T has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr T. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this. - Pay to Mr T an amount of £500 to compensate him for the distress and inconvenience he's been caused due to Options' failings.
+Options may need to add interest to this payment if it is not made within 28 days of notification of Mr J's acceptance of this final decision.

+- If the SIPP needs to be kept open only because of the illiquid investments and is used only or substantially to hold those assets, then any future SIPP fees should be waived until the SIPP can be closed. - If Mr J has paid any fees or charges from funds outside of his pension arrangements, Options should also refund these to Mr J. Interest at a rate of 8% simple per year from date of payment to date of refund should be added to this. - Pay to Mr J an amount of £500 to compensate him for the distress and inconvenience he's been caused by Options' failings.